The package is located inside a disk image

 provided on a disk image (

 includes the main MySQL installation package file.

 Double-click the MySQL installer package.
 It will be named

 according to the version of MySQL you have downloaded.
 For

 You will be presented with the opening installer dialog.
 Click Continue to begin installation.

 If you have downloaded the community version of MySQL, you will be shown a copy of the relevant GNU General Public License.
 Click Continue and then Agree to continue.

-From the Installation Type page you can either click Install to execute the installation wizard using all defaults, click Customize to alter which components to install (MySQL server, Startup Item, Preference Pane -- all enabled by default), or click Change Installation Location to change the type of installation for either all users, only the user executing the Installer, or define a custom location.
+From the Installation Type page you can either click Install to execute the installation wizard using all defaults, click Customize to alter which components to install (MySQL server, Preference Pane, Launchd Support -- all enabled by default), or click Change Installation Location to change the type of installation for either all users, only the user executing the Installer, or define a custom location.

 Click Install to begin the installation process.

 Once the installation has been completed successfully, you will be shown an Install Succeeded message with a short summary.
 Now, Close the wizard and begin using the MySQL server.